Q&A: Congressman Ro Khanna on Stealthing, Sexual Assault and the Post-Weinstein Reckoning

 A long sentence doesn’t mean that it has to be vengeful.
 Parts of it could be rehabilitative, and maybe part of it could be having people learn about gender equity and respect for the opposite gender.
 But when people serve their time, we should give them a chance to become part of society again and show some sense of forgiveness.
 I mean, I do think that the quality of mercy should not be strained, to quote the Merchant of Venice.
 If someone does their time, they should find a way to be reintegrated into society.
 All of our penal processes should be towards that hope of rehabilitation, whether it’s for murder, whether it’s for robbery or whether it’s for sexual assault.
 But rehabilitation is not inconsistent with people serving the time appropriate for the level of offense.

-SJI: Sexual abuse is so pervasive that the perpetrators are people we work with, people we work for and people in our own families.
+Sexual abuse is so pervasive that the perpetrators are people we work with, people we work for and people in our own families.
 The sheer magnitude of the problem begs the question: How should a perpetrator move forward after they admit guilt?

-RK: It’s a matter of judgment.
+It’s a matter of judgment.
 First, it’s a matter of the degree of the offense.
 Obviously in a case where there is a crime committed, we need to make it easy for that to be reported—whether it’s to the employer, to law enforcement or to a religious community.
 And if there is a crime, it ought to be dealt with very swiftly, and with the full force of the law.

 In the case of things coming out about people’s past, we have to judge the gravity of the offense and the sincerity of the person’s remorse.
 It’s a contextual decision.

-SJI: We recently interviewed Rep. Zoe Lofgren, who touted Sen. Al Franken as a possible Democratic presidential nominee.
+We recently interviewed Rep. Zoe Lofgren, who touted Sen. Al Franken as a possible Democratic presidential nominee.
 Did you feel that way about him before learning these new allegations?

-RK: Al Franken was a terrific voice for progressive values, and that’s why I was saddened by what came out.
+Al Franken was a terrific voice for progressive values, and that’s why I was saddened by what came out.
 But, you know, that picture was really upsetting.
 And what signal is that sending when you have a progressive icon who engaged in that behavior—probably not maliciously, but because that was part of our culture?
 What does that say about us and how much that we still have to work toward reform?

 I do believe Franken’s apology seemed sincere.
 It seems that Leeann Tweeden accepted it as sincere.
 Now it’s for the judgment of the ethics committee, and the judgment for the people of Minnesota to see whether he has a redemptive ability or not.
 But I don’t think he could run for president.
 I don’t think that would be in the cards at this point.

-SJI: Speaking of the presidency, would you call for a congressional inquiry into the sexual assaults that Donald Trump has been accused of?
+Speaking of the presidency, would you call for a congressional inquiry into the sexual assaults that Donald Trump has been accused of?

-RK: Absolutely.
+Absolutely.
 I think that we need to.
 [The allegations against Trump], in order of magnitude, are far more than the accusations against Franken.
 We want to have a sense of proportion on this, so that more people come out and tell their stories.

 People may be reluctant to tell their stories if they feel that any one story is going to mean the end of the career of the person who was implicated.
 That may not be their goal.
 They may think that they want these stories out there to change the culture and for people to recognize that they may have made mistakes, and what may be appropriate going forward.
 But they may not want every story to be a career-ender.
 There’s a huge difference between serial abuse like Weinstein or [accused pedophile and Alabama Senate candidate] Roy Moore and other cases.

-SJI: What underlying issues do you think cause men to sexually offend, and what are some ways we could guarantee meaningful change going forward?
+What underlying issues do you think cause men to sexually offend, and what are some ways we could guarantee meaningful change going forward?

-RK: We need have to have these conversations from junior high onto high school and college about what it means to have respect across gender, what implicit biases we have about gender, and how we overcome those perceptions.
+We need to have these conversations from junior high onto high school and college about what it means to have respect across gender, what implicit biases we have about gender, and how we overcome those perceptions.
 Until we start having that conversation, the underlying culture is not going to change.

 Of course, there are the more immediate things—the very egregious cases we read in the news about Weinstein and Franken with the picture of groping, the abuse that Moore has engaged in and the Trump groping allegations—those need to be condemned clearly, without equivocation.